 Sometimes, hard infrastructure is the most appropriate and practical solution.
 But, considering other stormwater management practices can help maximize limited resources, resulting in a system that’s an amenity instead of just infrastructure.

 Close working relationships with the U.S. Army Corps of Engineers (USACE) and state and local floodplain regulators helps us mitigate potential permitting issues and gain important insight on proposed projects.
 Identifying and addressing potential floodplain issues early on during project development helps us navigate the regulatory process.

 Stormwater collection systems usually operate “out of sight and out of mind” until they’re pushed beyond capacity and flooding occurs.
 Drainage systems installed decades ago may still be in good structural condition.
 Yet, ongoing urban development and changing weather patterns that produce intense rain can result in infrastructure that is undersized for today’s conditions.

 While designing a single storm sewer, culvert, or drainage ditch is straightforward, analyzing an entire drainage network and the interaction between components for different rainfall events is complex.

 The powerful capabilities of advanced hydraulic and hydrologic modeling software help us identify and optimize proposed drainage system improvements.
-Intake placement, pipe size, and storm sewer outlet locations are designed for maximum system efficiency, keeping project goals and future needs in mind.
+Intake placement, pipe size, and storm sewer outlet locations are designed for maximum system efficiency while keeping project goals and future needs in mind.

-Putting plans into action can be daunting when comparing project costs and available budgets, but numerous funding resources can help.
+Putting stormwater management plans into action can be daunting when comparing project costs and available budgets, but numerous funding resources can help.

 Our experience also includes assisting with local stormwater utility development.
 This extremely useful community tool can provide a long-term funding stream for addressing drainage and water quality issues.